 Separate/Integrate and Adjust

-First, separate (take the activity out of mainstream), then look to integration linkages to ensure that the activity is of benefit to the organisation and adjust based on size (bigger more need) and market factors (faster more need).
+First, separate (take the activity out of the mainstream), then look to integration linkages to ensure that the activity is of benefit to the organisation and adjust based on size (bigger more need) and market factors (faster more need).

-In the open forum that followed, arising questions were addressed including: the role of acquisitions in disruptive innovation; how to balance the short term and longer term innovations; when do you bring the customer in; the need for rigorous processes and timelines in innovation activities; and the myth that disruptive innovation is more expensive than continuous improvement and incremental innovation when the reverse is often the case, i.e. more resources are often devoted to maintaining today’s offering than that of disrupting in the future.
+In the open forum that followed, arising questions were addressed including the role of acquisitions in disruptive innovation; how to balance the short term and longer-term innovations; when do you bring the customer in; the need for rigorous processes and timelines in innovation activities; and the myth that disruptive innovation is more expensive than continuous improvement and incremental innovation when the reverse is often the case, i.e. more resources are often devoted to maintaining today’s offering than that of disrupting in the future.